cherise215/AdvBias/README.md

 # Adversarial Bias Field Data Augmentation (Adv Bias)

 This repo contains the pytorch implementation of adversarial bias field augmentation, which supports both 2D and 3D images.
-Please cite our work if you find it useful in your work
+Please cite our work if you find it useful in your work.

 ## Introduction